Brprb08/orbital-control-simulator/README.md

 The simulation is split between Unity and native code.

 All physics integration and force run inside a native C++ DLL.
 This avoids Unity’s single-precision limitations and keeps numerical drift stable, especially when increasing the simulation time scale or applying sustained thrust.

+The main simulation step uses a fixed-timestep, batched Dormand–Prince 5th-order (DoPri5) integrator in native C++, with gravity, thrust, and drag evaluated inside the same integration loop.
+Trajectory previews use a separate RK4 integrator on the GPU to prioritize responsiveness over absolute accuracy.

 Unity is responsible for visualization, input handling, UI state, and camera behavior.
 Trajectory previews are computed separately on the GPU using compute shaders so that prediction does not stutter or interfere with the main physics step.